Cog-Creators/Red-DiscordBot/docs/admin.rst

 Usage
 -----

-This cog will provide tools for the server admins and the bot owner.
+This cog will provide tools for server admins and bot owner.

-It can add or remove a role to a member, edit one, make some available for members so they can self-assign them what you want.
+It can add or remove a role to a member, edit one, make some available for members so they can self-assign them as they wish.

 It also provides tools for bot owner such as server locking (once enabled, the bot will instantly leave new servers he joins) and announcements, which